 \section{Abstract}

-We prove boundedness and polynomial decay statements for solutions to the spin $\pm2$ generalized Teukolsky system on a Reissner-Nordstr{\"o}m background with small charge.
-The first equation of the system is the generalization of the standard Teukolsky equation in Schwarzschild for the extreme component of the curvature $\a$.
+We prove boundedness and decay statements for solutions to the spin $\pm2$ generalized Teukolsky system on a Reissner--Nordstr{\"o}m background with very small charge.
+The first equation of the system is the generalization of the Teukolsky equation in Schwarzschild for the extreme component of the curvature $\a$.
 The second equation, coupled with the first one, is a new equation for a new gauge-invariant quantity involving the electromagnetic curvature components.
-The proof is based on the use of derived quantities, introduced in previous works on linear stability of Schwarzschild (\cite{DHR}).
-These quantities verify a generalized coupled Regge-Wheeler system.
+The proof is based on the use of derived quantities, introduced in previous works on linear stability of Schwarzschild \cite{DHR}.
+These derived quantities are shown to verify a generalized coupled Regge--Wheeler system.

-These equations are the ones verified by the extreme null curvature and electromagnetic components of a gravitational and electromagnetic perturbation of the Reissner-Nordstr{\"o}m spacetime.
-Consequently, as in the Schwarzschild case, these bounds provide the first step in proving the full linear stability of Reissner-Nordstr{\"o}m metric for small charge to coupled gravitational and electromagnetic perturbations.
+These equations are the ones verified by the extreme null curvature and electromagnetic components of a gravitational and electromagnetic perturbation of the Reissner--Nordstr{\"o}m spacetime.
+Consequently, as in the Schwarzschild case, these bounds provide the first step in proving the full linear stability of the Reissner--Nordstr{\"o}m metric for small charge to coupled gravitational and electromagnetic perturbations.